 You add the powder to water to make a drink.

-CF82 8SJ OR Laboratorios Macors, rue des Caillottes, ZI De La Plaine Des
+Laboratoires Macors, rue des Caillottes, ZI Plaine des Isles, 89000 Auxerre,

-Isles, 89000 Auxerre, France and procured from within the EU by the
+France and procured from within the EU by the Product Licence holder:

 Movicol is a registered trademark of Norgine group of companies.

 To request a copy of this leaflet in Braille, large print or

 audio please call 01923 332 796.

 Disclaimer: Every effort has been made to ensure that the information provided here is accurate, up-to-date and complete, but no guarantee is made to that effect.
 Drug information contained herein may be time sensitive.
 This information has been compiled for use by healthcare practitioners and consumers in the United States.
 The absence of a warning for a given drug or combination thereof in no way should be construed to indicate that the drug or combination is safe, effective or appropriate for any given patient.
 If you have questions about the substances you are taking, check with your doctor, nurse or pharmacist.